Preface

 Did you read R Packages, 2ed and find it difficult to apply package development practices to your Shiny application?

 R Packages, 2ed is the premier resource for learning the best practices when creating functions, writing documentation, managing package namespaces, and many other fundamental aspects of package development.
-However, R Packages, 2ed primarily focuses on creating conventional R packages, so doesn’t cover Shiny programming (designing user interfaces, server-side computations, modules, etc.).
+However, R Packages, 2ed primarily focuses on creating conventional R packages, so it doesn’t cover Shiny programming (designing user interfaces, server-side computations, modules, etc.).
 Moreover, testing and debugging a Shiny application differs from the traditional methods used in R packages.

 Did you read Mastering Shiny and want to learn more about package development?